paulsmith/hwcounter/README.md

 ## Notes

 The overhead of calling the underlying measurement instructions is taken into account when using the Timer context manager.
+In other words, the number of cycles it takes to call the machine instructions are subtracted from the elapsed cycle count automatically.

 ## Portability